-Even though it’s only Tuesday, we’re already setting up our Friday plans, especially since May 14 is National Barbecue Day.
+We’re already setting up our dining plans for this Friday, because May 14 is National Barbecue Day!
 From smoked meats to grilled sausages, these barbecue joints are sizzling with great fare.
 And make sure to save room for those gooey sides like macaroni and cheese and baked beans.
 We’ve also included a gluten-free recipe you can try on your grill at home.

 Mississippi Sweets BBQ